-960.065(2)(a), (b), (c) (Eligibility for awards).
 Pursuant to Fla.
 Stat.
 Ann. § 960.065(5), "A person is not ineligible for an award pursuant to paragraph (2)(a), paragraph (2)(b), or paragraph (2)(c) if that person is a victim of sexual exploitation as defined in s.
-39.01(67)(g)."
+39.01(69)(g)."
 Fla.
 Stat.
-Ann. § 39.01(67) (g) defines sexual exploitation of child to include "the act of a child offering to engage or engaging in prostitution, provided that the child is not under arrest or is not being prosecuted in a delinquency or criminal proceeding for a violation of any offense in chapter 796 based on such behavior; or allowing, encouraging, or forcing a child to: 1.
+Ann. § 39.01(69)(g) defines sexual exploitation of child to include "the act of a child offering to engage or engaging in prostitution, provided that the child is not under arrest or is not being prosecuted in a delinquency or criminal proceeding for a violation of any offense in chapter 796 based on such behavior; or allowing, encouraging, or forcing a child to: 1.
 Solicit for or engage in prostitution; or 2.
 Engage in a sexual performance, as defined by chapter 827 [Abuse of children]; or 3.
-Participate in the trade of sex trafficking as provided in s.
-796.035 [Selling or buying of minors into prostitution]."
+Participate in the trade of human trafficking as provided in s.
+787.063(3)(g) [Human trafficking]."

 Ga.
 Code Ann. § 17-15-2(3)(A) (Definitions) defines "crime" for the purposes of crime victims' compensation funds to include a violation of Ga.
 Code Ann. § 16-5-46 (Trafficking in persons for labor or sexual servitude).
 Pursuant to Ga.
 Code Ann. § 17-15-2(9)(D), a "victim" is defined as someone who endures at least one of the following: "Suffers a serious mental or emotional trauma as a result of being trafficked for labor or sexual servitude as defined in Code Section 16-5-46 [Trafficking in persons for labor or sexual servitude]."
 Additionally, Ga.
 Code Ann. § 17-15-2(3)(A) defines victims as those who are present during or suffer injury or emotional trauma from certain crimes, including "any act which constitutes a violation of Chapter 6 or Part 2 of Article 3 of Chapter 12 of Title 16," which includes Ga.
-Code Ann. § 16-12-100 (Sexual exploitation of children; reporting violation; forfeiture; penalties) and § 16-12-100.2 (Computer or electronic pornography and child exploitation prevention).
+Code Ann. § 16-

+12-100 (Sexual exploitation of children; reporting violation; forfeiture; penalties) and § 16-12-100.2 (Computer or electronic pornography and child exploitation prevention).
 Ga.
-Code Ann. § 17-15-7(e) (Persons eligible for awards) ensures that human trafficking victims are specifically excluded from becoming ineligible or having awards reduced due to being considered accomplices to the crime, stating, "A person who is criminally responsible for the crime upon which a claim is based or is an accomplice of such person shall not be eligible to receive an award with respect to such claim; provided, however, that such ineligibility shall not apply if the claimant is a victim as defined in subparagraph (D) of paragraph (9) of Code Section 17-15-2."
+Code Ann. § 17-15-7(e) (Persons eligible for awards) states, "A person who is criminally responsible for the crime upon which a claim is based or is an accomplice of such person shall not be eligible to receive an award with respect to such claim; provided, however, that such ineligibility shall not apply if the claimant is a victim as defined in subparagraph (D) of paragraph (9) of Code Section 17-15-2."